5 Common Questions About Adoption Costs

 When you are conducting your research, the total cost to adopt a baby is important to your budget planning.
 This may seem obvious, but there’s an important distinction between the total cost of adoption and the quote you may receive from some agencies.
 There are adoption professionals whose original cost estimate lowballs the actual total cost, which results in surprise fees as the process goes along that you may be unprepared for.

 When you receive a quote from an adoption professional for services during the adoption process, ask specifically what is included in that quote.
 Does it include living expenses, medical expenses, legal and termination fees, agency fees and advertising fees?
 Is it possible that there will be additional fees down the line?
 Is the agency fee a fixed fee?
 The answers to these questions can change the total cost to adopt a child.

-American Adoptions’ total average adoption costs include living expenses, medical expenses for birth mother and baby, legal and termination fees, agency fees, non-expiring advertising fees, and travel for the agency if necessary.
+American Adoptions’ total average adoption costs include living expenses, medical expenses for birth mother and baby, legal and termination fees, agency fees, marketing and advertising fees, and travel for the agency if necessary.
 Our agency fees are fixed, and we will never give a low quote to make our agency look better.
 We believe in the excellent services our team provides and in being completely honest with any prospective adoptive family about the cost of adoption.

 2. What expenses are variable with your agency?